a11yproject/a11yproject.com/src/posts/2020-08-20-an-indepth-guide-to-aria-roles.md

 ### Widget Roles

 Widget roles are used to describe common interactive patterns or those that currently lack semantic equivalents in HTML.
-In most cases, these interactive patterns will be Javascript-driven.
+In most cases, these interactive patterns will be JavaScript-driven.
 Widget roles should not be confused with `role="widget"` which is itself an abstract role.

 #### Tabs role example